mozilla-ai/lumigator/CONTRIBUTING.md

 We do want encourage both suggestions and contributions from the community in the near future.
 Being very transparent, please understand that we cannot accept all PRs, so please first open the discussion in the issues.

-Being very transparent, please understand that we cannot accept all PRs, so please first open the discussion in the issues.

 As long as this text is here, we are able to accept: